-For Two Slow Dancers, the gallery will collaborate with Matthew Leifheit/Matte Editions (NYC) to publish a catalog documenting the exhibition, featuring a conversation with critic and theorist William J. Simmons (to be released in the fall of 2021).
-Michael Cuadrado was born in San Juan, Puerto Rico, raised in Florida, and currently lives in Chicago, IL.
+For Two Slow Dancers, the gallery collaborated with Matthew Leifheit/Matte Editions (NYC) to publish a catalog documenting the exhibition, featuring a conversation with critic and theorist William J. Simmons (released in the spring of 2022, 20 pages, 6×8″)…text of the interview after documentation down below.

 In conjunction with this exhibition, Coco Hunday will publish on its website the PDF proposals of over 200 open call applications received alongside Michael Cuadrado’s original application.
 The original call for submissions can be found at OPEN_OPEN_CALL.

 further documentation and prices upon request:

 On the occasion of the exhibition Michael Cuadrado was interviewed by critic and theorist William J. Simmons: